AvonEngine/AutoBluestacksFarmer/README.md

 Using Pytesseract and cv2, the program would just read some text, and then move the cursor to certain locations to do random clicking for 5 minutes.
 Then if I won the bihourly lottery, the program collects the gift cards.

-Then the headsets and routers were extra bonuses I did not expect lol.
+The headsets and routers were extra bonuses I did not expect lol.
 I still use the router.
 It's pretty good.
 Headsets were average.